Causal Discovery in Mixtures of Populations: EMPIRICAL RESULTS

-We varied the number of samples from these distributions from $1000$ to $9000$ and studied the distributions of the two reported p-values and $k+1$th singular values across $200$ runs.
-The results are reported in Figure~\ref{fig:test1}, showing that the hypothesis test has significant difference in p-values beyond $4000$ samples (relative to the difference in the $k+1$th singular values).
+We varied the number of samples from these distributions from $1000$ to $9000$ and studied the distributions of p-values and $k+1$th singular values across $200$ runs.
+The results are reported in Figure~\ref{fig:test1res}, showing that the hypothesis test has a significant difference in p-values beyond $2000$ samples (relative to the difference in the $k+1$th singular values).
+It is worth noting that it is almost impossible to choose a threshold for the $k+1$th singular value ahead of time, whereas hypothesis tests give a meaningful significance.